 Voices of Common Egyptians

 Female dancers are usually depicted on tomb walls and temple walls.
 They are represented nearly naked with golden belts around their waits and collars around their necks.
-They are wearing jangling bracelets on arms, big earrings, and wings, unlike our Dancer from Deir el Medina who is represented with her natural hair.
+They are wearing jangling bracelets on arms, big earrings, and wigs, unlike our Dancer from Deir el Medina who is represented with her natural hair.
 All of them are caught in various poses – in profile, in three-quarter profile and even en face, free from being frozen in a hieratic posture of the upper class.
 They seem simply comfortable and full of life.

 I came across the drawing of a female dancer while I was studying for an exam in the first year of studies of History of Art.
 It caught my eye from the very first moment, maybe because it was not created for formal purposes but probably for pleasure or training as a sketch.
 I don’t know why an artist chose to draw a dancing woman but his work now can tell us a story about simple people who once lived in Egypt.

 ‘On the outskirts of Deir el-Medina, the villagers once had attempted to find a water source’, explains Joann Fletcher, an Egyptologist.
 ‘They dug down and eventually they reached more than fifty meters.
 They wanted to become self-sufficient in water but sadly for them they never did, and what the pit did become was a community dump, and as such became a mine of information.
 And when this pit and its surroundings were excavated by archaeologists, they made some remarkable discoveries, and the ostracon with the drawing was one of the findings among thousands of these pieces of pottery and stone: some with painted pictures, many with words giving us the real history of the village.
 These are their notes, reminders, love songs, laundry list, the very voices of common Egyptians.’